 A template of the class corresponding to the classTag can be created by calling the constructor without arguments.
 The returned value is a pointer to an object with the generic MovableObject type.
-Since each object knows its own type (one of the basic features of object-oriented programming), the returned MovableObject can be further cast to create a specific template of
+Since each object knows its own type, the returned MovableObject can be further cast to create a specific template of the object.
+After a template for the object has been created, the remaining task of creating a replica of the object is to fill in the member fields.
+This can be achieved by calling the member method recvSelf() of the object, which is responsible for reading the member fields from the Channel.
+The restored component objects can then be added to the Domain.
+Figure 4 illustrates the process of invoking recvSelf() on Domain to restore its state to a specific step.